-An acoustic piano is preferred, but not required.
+Yes, daily practice is crucial to success, so an acoustic or digital piano is required.
+An acoustic piano is preferred, but there are many great digital options too!
 If you have a digital keyboard, it must be full sized (88 keys) and the key action must be weighted (to imitate the touch sensitivity of an acoustic piano with hammers and strings).
 I can recommend specific digital keyboards for purchase or help you in selecting an acoustic piano.

 Do I need to buy music books?

 I will purchase all books required for your child's musical education.
 Many of my older students like to find supplemental music online, so I do encourage any additional music that the student finds.
 Students may also take advantage of borrowing music from my music library.

 What does my child need to do to prepare for a lesson?